Second Skin

 A woman stepped into view a moment later.
 But it was her face that stared back at her.

-It was her.
+It was herself.
 This was impossible.

 When she came to, she felt a familiar plush seat beneath her.
 The new car smells.
 Her Audi A4.

 The engine was running.
 Pop music murmured from the satellite radio.
 Cold air blasted her face from the vents.
+Her window rolled up.

 The sky outside was ink-dark.
 Sunset had passed.
 Had it been hours?